vupdivup/typomat/utils/prof/README.md

 # Profiling

-This is a command-line app that executes typeline's directory processing operation for CPU profiling.
+This is a command-line app that executes the app's directory processing operation for CPU profiling.
 It takes a directory path and an output filename as positional arguments and generates a CPU profile.